CookieBonBon/CookieBonBon/README.md

 ★ .
 Ships dniuid or unless I have it mentioned on my skin!
 Don't push it, it won't work.

-As for you travelers, RerirxFlins is a STRAIGHT DNI. don't be surprised if I walk off or show discomfort/uninterest! + any ship including either Rerir or Flins dni, PAST RerirxTholindis is fine tho ^_^
+As for you travelers, RerirxFlins is a STRAIGHT DNI. don't be surprised if I walk off or show discomfort/uninterest! + any ship including either Rerir or Flins dni okuay?
+RerirxTholindis is fine tho ^_^

 ★ .
 Always iwc!